 Below is the list of Financial Asset Types and examples –

-- Loan: In the above example, we have taken bond as a financial asset, likewise loans are treated as a financial asset for companies like banks where the sale of such loans brings assets.
+- Loan: In the above example, we have taken a bond as a financial asset.
+Likewise, loans are treated as a financial asset for companies like banks where the sale of such loans brings assets.

-- Insurance: the worth of financial asset pays out if the terms of the contract are met.
-Like if a company pays a premium for its car and car break downs then the financial asset will pay off.
+- Insurance: the worth of financial assets pays out if the terms of the contract are met.
+Like if a company pays a premium for its car and car break downs, then the financial asset will pay off.

 - Legal & contractual right so that the entity can receive cash from other entity